PeerStreet 2022 Comprehensive Review and Ranking

 PeerStreet Quick Pro & Con Summary

-Disadvantages: Fees tend to the high side (dual spreads total .75% - 3.25% versus 1% average), not a lot of volume, many higher LTV loans and judicial only.
+Disadvantages: Many investor complaints.
+Fees tend to the high side (dual spreads total .75% - 3.25% versus 1% average), perhaps higher default rate than other options, not a lot of volume, many higher LTV loans and judicial only.
 May not be suited to some conservative investors or those who find single-note investing less preferable to a hard-money loan fund.

 Is Investing In PeerStreet Legal?